sudipX/digital-liver/README.md

    python train.py
    ```

-   Runs verify_generator first and raises an error if the generator violates its
+   Runs `verify_generator` first and raises an error if the generator violates
-   own constraints.
-Trains for 80 epochs by default, printing progress every 10
+   its own constraints.
+Trains for 80 epochs by default, printing progress every
-   epochs.
-Saves the best checkpoint to best_model.pt and per-epoch history to
+   10 epochs.
+Saves the best checkpoint to `best_model.pt` and per-epoch history
-   training_history.json.
+   to `training_history.json`.

 3. Evaluate: